gutenbergtools/gutenbergsite/site/about/index.md

 Project Gutenberg is an online library of more than 75,000 free eBooks.

-It was founded in 1971 by Michael Hart, who invented the first-ever eBook.
+Michael Hart, founder of Project Gutenberg, invented eBooks in 1971 and his memory continues to inspire the creation of eBooks and related content today.

-Since then, thousands of our volunteers have digitized and diligently proofread the world's literature for you.
+Since then, thousands of volunteers have digitized and diligently proofread the world's literature.
+The entire Project Gutenberg collection is yours to enjoy.

-In doing so our focus has been on older works whose US copyright has expired.

-Today after more than 50 years our collection has over 75,000 titles all of which you can download or directly read online.

 All Project Gutenberg eBooks are completely free and always will be.
-If you'd like to support our work, we welcome any [donation](/donate/).

 ## Project Gutenberg Mission Statement